Triggers

 Prev Next

-A brief overview of how to build logic into Tulip apps without writing any code.
+Learn how to use triggers to build logic in apps without writing code.

 This topic is featured in the Basic App Design and Logic course in Tulip University.